 Mites are a highly diverse group with many species that are parasites of plants and animals.
 A relatively small number are regarded as pests for causing diseases in humans and domestic animals — including bees — and for infesting food products.

-Grain or flour mites are important pests of cereals, and dried fruits and vegetables [Link to food product pests].
+Grain or flour mites are important pests of cereals, and dried fruits and vegetables.
 Diseases caused by mites include scabies and asthma — which is caused by particles produced by dust mites.